ranSprd/medusa/README.md

 Metrics are only collected if the topic is defined in mapping file.
-The mapping file is  set in
+This file is defined as *mapping-file* in *config/connectors.yaml*

+Here is a short example of a mapping for a topic.
+It contains placeholder and therefor it can handle several topics.

     # /home/kitchen/ESP8266-1076281
     - topic: /home/{place}/ESP8266-{deviceId}